Behind The Business Woman

-About your career and the people who inspired you along your journey:
+About your career and your passion for Photography:

 The skin -as the largest organ of the human body- and especially skin care products have fascinated me since I was a child.
 I loved to secretly smell my mother’s cream pots, try out creams and eagerly collected all the product samples I could get in perfumeries.
 After studying medicine in Zurich and Lausanne, I completed basic surgical training before starting my dermatological training in Germany and Switzerland.
 After various positions in clinics and dermatological practices, I opened my own dermatological practice, the Decamed Skin and Laser Centre, in 2014.

 The fabulous story of the Hand Hydro-Alcoholic Gel

 Can you tell us about the invention from the so-called “Doctor Clean Hands”?

 While many people, including doctors and other healthcare professionals take the hydro alcoholic gel for granted and think it somehow has always been there, it is actually quite a recent innovation.

 Walter Koller and Manfred Rotter published in the 1970s the first work measuring the remarkable antimicrobial efficacy of hydro-alcoholic solutions.
 In 1976, William Griffith, at the hospital in Fribourg, Switzerland, formulated the hydro-alcoholic solution.

 It has always been known that alcohol disinfects.
 But the application had to be practical.